Treasurer / Tax collection

 When paying taxes by mail, please allow 7 to 10 days for delivery.
 Again, postmarks are not accepted.
 On occasion, mail does get lost or delayed.
 Interest will be added to summer taxes received after the due date.
 Be sure that you or your mortgage lender are sending your tax payments to the address on your tax bill.
 Unpaid summer tax amounts do not appear on your winter tax bill.
 If you do not receive a receipt for your tax payment, please call to be sure that your tax payment was received.

 Unpaid real property taxes are turned over to the County as delinquent March 1st each year.
 Those taxes must then be paid to the Barry County Treasurer at the Barry County Courthouse.
-All tax payments received by the township after 5:00pm on the last day of February must be turned over to the Barry County Treasurer as delinquent, in accordance with the law.
+All tax payments received by the township after the last day of February must be turned over to the Barry County Treasurer as delinquent, in accordance with the law.
+(Exceptions: Personal Property Taxes & Taxes for Buildings on Leased Land)

 Please note: Current year summer property taxes that are late are still payable at the Township Hall until all unpaid real property taxes go to the County as delinquent on March 1st.